Javi González (footballer, born 1974): Club career

 González was born in Barakaldo, Biscay.
 After growing through the ranks of Athletic Bilbao, he played one season each with Basque neighbours Deportivo Alavés (Segunda División B) and Sestao Sport Club (Segunda División, relegated).

 In 1997–98, after one year with fellow La Liga club RC Celta de Vigo, González returned to the San Mamés Stadium as a full member of the main squad, scoring five goals in 30 games as Athletic finished second and qualified for the UEFA Champions League.
 He even featured occasionally as an attacking right-back.

 After a serious knee injury in late 2004, González's role gradually diminished; he totalled only 26 league matches in three seasons.
 He also served a six-month loan at Israeli Premier League side F.C.
 Ashdod, where his former Celta teammate Haim Revivo worked as director of football.

-González signed for second-tier Hércules CF in July 2007, appearing sparingly in his first season.
+González signed for second-tier Hércules CF in July 2007, appearing sparingly in his first season due to problems with head coach Andoni Goikoetxea.
 In the next, in which the Alicante team finished fourth, he was left without a squad number by manager Juan Carlos Mandiá.

 Aged 35, González joined lowly Club Portugalete, thus returning to his native region.
 He retired in 2011 after two seasons in the Tercera División.